-The LICEF calibration status is updated by long (every 8 weeks) and short (weekly) onboard calibration activities.
+The LICEF calibration status is updated by long (every 8 weeks) and short (weekly) on-board calibration activities.
+A long calibration has been executed during the reporting period on 16th October.

 LICEF PMS gain is derived during the long calibration activity and the Figure 7 to Figure 18 show the evolution of the deviations of the PMS gain wrt its average over time.